Flashlights can be extremely useful both at home but also when you are out in the wild.

-Making sure your flashlight can survive some time in water can be important depending on what you plan to use it for.
+Making sure your flashlight can survive some time in water can be important, depending on what you plan to use it for.

-If you are taking the flashlight to use on a fishing trip, for kayaking, or other water-based activities, then a higher level of water resistance will be necessary.
+If you are taking the flashlight to use on a fishing trip, for kayaking, or for other water-based activities, then a higher level of water resistance will be necessary.

-Final thoughts on Best Pocket Flashlights
+Final Thoughts on Best Pocket Flashlights

 The best pocket flashlight for you will ultimately depend on your personal preferences, the environment you will be using it in, and the activity you will be doing while using it.